apache/unomi/README.md

     cluster.name=myClusterName

 You may of course put any standard ElasticSearch configuration options in this last file.

+You will also need to add the following settings :

+    node.contextserver.address=localhost
+    node.contextserver.port=8181
+    node.contextserver.secureAddress=localhost
+    node.contextserver.securePort=9443

+if you use a custom elasticsearch.yml configuration file.

 REST API Security
 -----------------